ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 `blastp -num_threads 4 -db uniprot.fasta -query scaffold.all.maker.proteins.fasta -evalue 0.001 -outfmt 6 -out blast.out`

-The options `-db` and `-query` specify which file we want to blast against which database, `-evalue` determined how "good" the reported hits should be (the lower, the better) and `-outfmt` tells BLAST to produce "format 6" output, which is a tabular file.
+The options `-query` and `-db` specify which file we want to blast against which database, respectively. `-evalue` determines how "good" the reported hits should be (the lower, the better) and `-outfmt` tells BLAST to produce "format 6" output, which is a tabular file.

 MAKER can parse the BLAST output and add the information to the annotation file: